vlang/v/doc/docs.md

 and it will always return the same data.

 `$embed_file` supports compression of the embedded file when compiling with `-prod`.
+Currently only one compression type is supported: `zlib`

 ```v ignore
 import os